DSwift510/FreshPoint/README.md

 a) ClassPath to Excel file fitting the Complete_Freshpoint Schema in instantiate database

 b) Microsoft access DB to import into MySql.
-This requires an access MS Access-MySql odbc: https://dev.mysql.com/downloads/connector/odbc/5.3.html
+This requires an access MS Access-MySql odbc(64-bit recommended): https://dev.mysql.com/downloads/connector/odbc/5.3.html